ceramic-sf/quick-boi-source/bolq.md

 We know of some technologies can reduce the temperature on Earth, such as putting mirrors in space, or spraying particles in the atmosphere or capturing CO2 directly.

-*Global warming can be adressed by active global cooling through geoengineering.*
+*Global warming can be addressed by active global cooling through geoengineering.*

 ### New knowledge is required for global-cooling technology